 The short answer to this question is YES.
 There are heavy penalties to be incurred if your payroll remittance is late.
 For this reason, you must put a system in place to ensure that your payroll remittances are processed and submitted on time.

-Please also note that sending your payroll remittances late is not the only thing you can get penalized for by CRA.
-You will also get penalized for one of the following;
+Please also note that sending your payroll remittances late is not the only thing you can get penalized for by the CRA.
+You will also get penalized for one of the following:

 This smart software can automatically calculate payroll deductions on every employees' pay check, as well as remitting these deductions to the government, even before you knew they were due.

 If you have more questions about payroll remittance, connect with one of our payroll specialists today!

 “In the labor numbers, we were reporting about a $300 to $400 difference than what we were getting through Push!”